High-Output Emergency Lights

 One high-output fixture vs several standard units—which is better?

 Often one high-output fixture is more efficient (fewer devices, batteries, penetrations).
-Where redundancy is critical, use overlapping high-output placements.
+Where redundancy is critical, use overlapping placements and validate minimum levels on the floor.

 Can I upgrade existing units to be “high-output”?